 Water Parks are Opening in March of 2021

-- How to Link your Walt Disney World Reservation and Use the New Park Pass System
+- How to Link your Walt Disney World Reservation and Use the Park Pass Reservation System

 - Changes to Walt Disney World Dining